Converg3nce/matic-docs/docs/matic-js-tutorial.md

 Similarly, as an exercise you can Deposit, transfer and withdraw ERC721 and Ether using Matic.js following the same steps as above.

-Feel free to comment below or reach out to us at info@matic.network in case you face any issues.
+Feel free to reach out to us at https://stack.matic.network/ in case you face any issues.